 A celebration of the astronomy of William Herschel

-This all-day conference is the centrepiece of the Herschel Society’s celebration of William Herschel’s achievements on the 200th anniversary of his death in 1822.
+This all-day conference, at Queen Square or online, is the centrepiece of the Herschel Society’s celebration of William Herschel’s achievements on the 200th anniversary of his death in 1822.

 William is famous as the discoverer of the planet Uranus in 1781, but his importance to astronomy rests much more on his pioneering deep sky work over the subsequent decades.